Mmat97/TopCityEntertainment/README.md

 2. Generates a csv file which can be analyzed alongside other data to see how a variety of entertainment can have an impact on a neighborhood's culture
 3. Sport Stadiums: Separates Major League owned Stadiums and non-Major League owned Stadiums
+4. Comic-Cons: Captures data regarding upcoming comic-cons from a list and not just a table
+5. Dave cHapelle Events: Focuses on location links to match with major cities that we are currently examining